myothida/DataAnalytics_Assignments/Assignments/README.md

 ### Objective
 The objective of this exercise is to identify and demonstrate whether the participants has improved in the relevant technical skills related to data anlaytics.

+## Exercise 05: Create a dashboard (Optional)

+### Objective
+The objective of this exercise is to create a dashboard that summarizes the results from Ex 1 to Ex 4.